zmicro-design/service-dify/README.md

     - if you proxy service run in port `7890`, like `clash`
       - 1. run command: `export HTTPS_PROXY=http://127.0.0.1:7890 HTTP_PROXY=http://127.0.0.1:7890`
       - 2. run install command again

+- 2. Question: show `Password:`
+  - Answer: input your login password. docker should use your password.

 ## License
 * MIT